Learn the artful skills of how to teach Restorative Yoga in this 50 hour training

 yoga teachers who have successfully completed at least 200HYTT

-or people who have joined the Yoga Nidra Immersion (part 1 of the Yoga Nidra teacher training)
+or people who have joined the Yoga Nidra Immersion (module 1 of the Yoga Nidra Teacher Training)

 Please read the requested reading materials before the training starts